bgermann/cforms2/readme.txt

 = 14.12.1 =
 * enhanced: always set fancy error messages, label IDs and element IDs
+* enhanced: do not force MyISAM as database engine for the cformsII tables
+* enhanced: use default character set for the cformsII tables to enable utf8mb4 if available
 * other:    remove "Jump to Error"
+* other:    remove backup in weird NUL offset format

 = 14.12 =